Crontab

 |

-When present, a mail is sent as part of the task once the execution has been completed.
-You can use several mail addresses using a comma "," as a separator. |
+When present, an email is sent as part of the task once the execution has been completed.
+You can use several email addresses separated by a comma (","). |

 false |